 What Is The Standard For Probable Cause For The Actual DUI Arrest?

 Failing field sobriety test is most used by officers to determine probable cause for an arrest.
 Usually a hand held PBT device is used by the officer to determine blood alcohol concentration.
 Refusing the hand held test is a right that you have.
 However, in my experience, when a driver refuses the test, the arrest takes place immediately.

 A PBT reading of .07 or above will usually create probable cause for an arrest.
 When the probable cause comes only from field observations and field sobriety tests, a Lawyer has a better chance of beating probable cause which means you win your case.

 For more information on Probable Cause For A DUI Stop, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.